 FRIEZE MASTERS 2015 // stand b10

-the main room will display over a dozen rare large-scale drawings by mexican-american artist martín ramírez (1895-1963). cited as one of the greats of 20th century art by critic roberta smith, this self-taught draughtsman is recognised as an unsung hero of american modernism. exhibitions include: reframing confinement at reina sofia, madrid (2010) curated by lynne cooke; and the shadow of the avant-garde (2015) at museum folkwang, essen, curated by kaspar konig. the gallery of everything collection will also feature the largest known work to be produced by the artist.
+The gallery of everything returned to the frieze masters with two important bodies of work exhibited for the first time in the uk. the main room displayed over a dozen rare large-scale drawings by mexican-american artist martín ramírez (1895-1963). cited as one of the greats of 20th century art by critic roberta smith, this self-taught draughtsman is recognised as an unsung hero of american modernism. exhibitions include: reframing confinement at reina sofia, madrid (2010) curated by lynne cooke; and the shadow of the avant-garde at museum folkwang, essen (2015), curated by kaspar könig.
+The installation also featured the last and most monumental work to be produced by the artist.

 the side room focussed on unexhibited watercolours by turn-of-the-century bohemian figuratist josef karl rädler (1844-1917). a porcelain painter by profession, rädler spent his latter years documenting the lives of fellow patients at a pioneering open-air psychiatric clinic outside vienna. his delicate portraits were rediscovered in the 1960s by dr leo navratil, the visionary director of the gugging art studio, and represent a compelling addition to the art history of modern europe. exhibitions include: madness and modernity at the wellcome collection, london (2009) and the Wien Museum, Vienna (2010).